 - Image scans

-Container Registry allows you to scan all container images that use Linux for known vulnerabilities.
+Container Registry allows you to scan all Linux-based container images for known vulnerabilities.
 After you run a scan, you will receive a report that contains information about the detected vulnerabilities and suggestions on how to fix them.
 Image scans help you reduce the risks in container images.
 Container Registry is also integrated with the scan engine of Security Center.
 This engine can be used to detect system vulnerabilities, application vulnerabilities, and malicious samples in images.
-For more information about image scans, see Image Scanning.
+For more information about image scans, see Scan container images.

 - Image signing